lovekesh13/Sentiment_Analysis_Twitter/README.md

 •	Showcased association strength using MDS plot

-•	Used VADER to perform sentiment analysis and resultant matrix showed Cruz has more positive sentiment then Cruz by a small margin
+•	Used VADER to perform sentiment analysis and resultant matrix showed Cruz has more positive sentiment then Beto by a small margin

 •	Result obtained by analysis matched actual outcome by 99%